Jr Hockey WC: India bank on attacking and drag-flicking prowess to outsmart Belgium in quarters | Sports-Games

 ''Belgium is a very good team and we will try to do our best against them,'' he said.

-Belgium has never won the Junior World Cup and pressure would be high on them to replicate the success of their senior team, which is the reigning Olympic as well world champions.
+Belgium have never won the Junior World Cup and pressure would be high on them to replicate the success of their senior team, which is the reigning Olympic as well world champions.

-In the other quarterfinals of the day, Germany will play Spain, the Netherlands will take on Argentina and France will square off against Malaysia.
+Belgium head coach Jeroen Baart is well aware of India's threat from penalty corners and said his players will need to keep a strong defensive structure on Wednesday to deal with it. ''India were very efficient (with penalty corners).
+There are three boys (Sanjay, Hundal and Tiwari) who are very good in PC conversions.
+Very good with drag-filck, very aggressive on the rebound.
+It is obviously a big threat,'' he said.

+''For us, it starts with defending with a really high sprint outside the circle and don't fall on the trap of giving easy PCs away.
+If we give away PCs, we really depend on our first runners, we rely on our goalkeepers.
+We rely on our defensive structure.''
+With the tournament being held inside a bio-bubble due to the COVID-19 threat, Baart feels it will work a bit in his side's favour. ''It's a pressure less for us.
+It's something we are not really used to (playing in front of packed stadium).
+Looking back at 2016 we struggle a bit in the first half of the tournament.
+Indian support was creative in Lucknow,'' said Baart, who had also coached the side in the last edition of the tournament. ''It also gives some extra pressure and load on Indian players.
+I am really curious to see with only 1000 spectators inside the stadium.
+But there will be a lot of noise, there will be a bit of atmosphere.''
+In the other quarterfinals of the day, Germany will play Spain, Netherlands will take on Argentina and France will square off against Malaysia.

 ALSO READ